mearlboro/Synch.Live/python/leds/server/README.md

 ### `config.yaml`

 It contains the configuration settings for the RGB colours, blink frequency and effect duration for the headset.
-This file is not shown on GitHub but exists on the hat upon save button in the interface.
+The example of this file is shown on GitHub but it is different on all the hats based on the passed configurations.

 ## Setup Notes

 1. Install required packages from `requirements.txt`.
 2. Make sure that the latest code is on the hats from `python` folder for `leds`.
+This was done using the WinSCP, but can be potentially done using existing Ansible scripts.

+    ```
-- WinSCP: open-source SSH File Transfer Protocol.
+    Instruction for using WinSCP: open-source SSH File Transfer Protocol.

     1. Fill in the details on the starter page:
-    ```

        Host name: player4
        Port number: 22
        User name: pi
-    Password: ...
-    ```
+       Password: the password for the pi

     2. Click on “Advanced”.
     3. Under the “Connection” tab, go to “Tunnel”.
-    4. Enter the following details: (Make sure to use your own Private key file.
-I’m not sure if Putty private key ( .PPK) format is needed, but is best to use this as it is what is best for me.
-Look online for how to convert your private key to a .ppk key)
+    4. Enter the following details:

+       Host name: synchlive.ddns.net
+       Port number: 1984
+       User name: pi
+       Private key file: find the directory with your SSH key

     5. Click “OK” at the bottom of the window.
     6. Click “Save”.
 Make sure the save password checkbox is ticked on the popup that appear.
        Then click “OK”.
-    7. Now you can just click on the “player4” label on the left-hand pane, and click login to view and edit files on the hat
+    7. Now you can just click on the “player4” label on the left-hand pane, and click login to view, transfer
+       and edit files on the hat
+    ```

 ## Running the code for development